gorenje/millieons.org/w/cuckoo.md

 > Make the unconscious conscious, else you will be guided by it and call it fate.

 Beware they who do not listen to their unconscious.
 But how to listen to the unconscious when it does not speak?
-Our senses allow us to listen to the unconscious, a first step is to sharpening and focusing those senses.
+Our senses allow us to listen to the unconscious, a first step is sharpening and focusing those senses.

 The unconscious becomes the bearer of change.